reactive-python/reactpy/docs/source/reference/specifications.rst

 document object models (:ref:`VDOM`).
 The definitions below follow in the footsteps of `a specification <https://github.com/nteract/vdom/blob/master/docs/mimetype-spec.md>`_ created by `Nteract <https://nteract.io>`_ and which was built into `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_.
-While IDOM's specification for VDOM is fairly well established, it should not be relied until it's been fully adopted by the aforementioned organizations.
+While ReactPy's specification for VDOM is fairly well established, it should not be relied until it's been fully adopted by the aforementioned organizations.